About the Paralegal Advanced Competency Exam® (PACE®)

 The PACE Standards Committee shall suspend the RP credential for a period of sixty (60) days based upon any of the following:

 A. Failure to file a Registration Statement with NFPA Headquarters;

 C. Failure to provide evidence of continuing education.

-The PACE Standards Committee will provide written notice (via certified mail) to the RP of the action taken, effective date and time period of action, termination of rights to RP credential, requirements for reinstatement, consequence of failure to meet requirements, and appeal procedure.
+The PACE Standards Committee will provide written notice (via e-mail) to the RP of the action taken, effective date and time period of action, termination of rights to RP credential, requirements for reinstatement, consequence of failure to meet requirements, and appeal procedure.